 National currencies such as the US dollar or the Chinese Yuan are typically viewed through the lens of convenience – it certainly is easier to buy something from the grocery store with paper money as opposed to having to barter with, for example, chickens or potatoes that you have raised or grown.
 More importantly, national fiat currencies are also important strategic/political instruments that can be used to influence interest rates, employment, the outcome of elections, the ebb and flow of entire industries (like the US steel industry), and trade patterns with other countries (sometimes strangely-named ‘trade imbalances’).

-At least for right now, we have multiple big global problems that affect us all, on the one hand, and on the other, numerous local fiat currencies focussed on by domestic agendas.
+At least for right now, we have multiple big global problems that affect us all, on the one hand, and on the other, numerous local fiat currencies focused on domestic agendas.
 Can we do better?
 A spark was lit on Oct.
 31, 2008, precisely 13 years ago.
 Despite being initially labeled a computer science experiment by fringe anarchists, Bitcoin is now a global, distributed digital currency with a value of more than $1 Trillion; the overall value of cryptocurrencies now exceeds $2.4 Trillion.
 To put that into perspective, the most significant national climate investment proposal is the Biden administrations’ $36 billion for 2022.
 Certainly, Bitcoin is not perfect – most notably, its consensus mechanism is based on endless cycles of a trivial and deliberately wasteful and expensive calculation – but Bitcoin (and other digital currencies such as Ethereum) have three critical attributes of special relevance to global challenges.
 They are transparent, so everyone can monitor how they flow; they are immutable, so the entire history of each transaction is an unalterable part of our history; and the systems are global, distributed, and trustless, operating according to pre-set and unchanging laws written in computer code.

 Objections to global initiatives frequently invoke questions about equality, transparency, fairness, and trust – you might be quite comfortable giving food to a neighbor you know needs it, but many of us probably think twice about supporting efforts run somewhere else, far away, by people whom we have never met, with murky financial structures, imperfect transparency, and ever-shifting goals and priorities.
 This is especially true when significant resources will need to flow from places/industries that disproportionally emit CO2 to places/industries that sequester CO2 or are most heavily impacted by climate change.